wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 In the case the HTTP request uses any other HTTP method than `GET`, this task is easy: Just take the HTTP request body, byte-by-byte (make sure to use UTF-8 encoding for any conversions that you might need).

-For `GET` requests, this gets a bit more tricky, since `GET` requests usually do not have any body.
-While this may not be a problem in some cases, we include query parameters into the request data in case they are present.
-To achieve precisely the same value of request data on the server and client, we apply a canonization algorithm on the query attributes:
+For `GET` requests, this gets a bit more tricky, since `GET` requests usually do not have any request body.
+While this may not be a problem in some cases, we include query parameters in the request data in case they are present.
+To achieve precisely the same value of request data on the server and client, we apply a canonization algorithm to the query attributes:

 1. Sort the query attribute by attribute name.
 2. If there are multiple query attributes with the same name, sort the query attributes also by the value as a secondary criterion.